cudenver-ai/Adversarial-Machine-Learning/README.md

 Back-End:
 Make sure the backend (Flask) is running on a separate port (I have it set to port 5000):

-- python app.py
+- python ./app/app.py

 Front-End:
 Start the Remix front end

-- npm start
+- npm --prefix ./amlchallenge start

 The Flask API will be available at http://<ip>:5000/ The Remix front end will be available at http://<ip>:3000/ or whatever port you specified